DIYbiosphere/sphere/docs/about/community.md

 - Edit and delete their own comments
 - Edit wikis

-To edit the database, non-members have to fork, commit changes, submit a pull request, and wait for the merge by a member.
+To edit the library, non-members have to fork, commit changes, submit a pull request, and wait for the merge by a member.
 See tutorials for [adding an entry][add] and [editing an entry][edit].

 ### Outside Collaborators
 Non-members can be assigned more permission levels by making them _Outside Collaborators_ and specifying their access level.